 Finally, as if all this weren’t enough, research conducted by the University of Florida in 2017 found similar positive results.
 This research involved 173 sufferers of mild, seasonal allergies and was conducted at the height of hayfever season.
 Again, some participants took a placebo whilst others were given the probiotics.

 Here each participant had to regularly fill out a questionnaire about their symptoms, and more scientific tests were done on top of this.
 It was found that participants who took the probiotics had fewer nasal symptoms, plus the treatment didn’t cause side effects such as drowsiness which is so often the case with antihistamines.6

 What probiotic should I take for allergies?

 So, from the above we can see that, when it comes to allergies, we are looking for a probiotic that lowers inflammation, enhances barrier function in the gut, removes pathogens that produce histamine and interacts positively with the immune system.

 Here at A.Vogel we regularly recommend OptiBac Everyday for people with digestive complaints, though it is also the product to turn to if you experience allergic rhinitis.

 This high quality product contains 6 different strains of good bacteria and 5 billion live cultures, but it also includes a prebiotic which helps these bacteria to survive for longer.
 Healthy bacteria like this not only improves digestion, it also supports the immune system which we know is very important in combating allergy symptoms.

-You can find OptiBac Everyday over with our friends at Jan de Vries or, alternatively, check out your local health food store.
+You can find OptiBac Everyday online or check out your local health food store.